How to Elope in the Italian Dolomites

 You've got some choices of mountain huts (rifugi in Italian or hütten in German, plural forms), mountain chalets, spa hotels, and camping/glamping.
 Some examples: Rifugio Antermoia, Alpina Dolomites spa hotel, and Camping Olympia Cortina (find glamping pods if you scroll down).

 If you're up for adventure, I recommend trying out a mountain hut or two that you need to hike to.
 You can stay in them as you're hiking from location to location, or some are located at the beginning/ends of hikes, which is easier for those who are not into hiking.
 They can also be in the middle of a mountain/ski run and you need to take a gondola (or hike) to get to them.
 They can be anywhere, really!
+But heads up: you need to book these in well advance.
+Some need to be booked a year in advance, others you can only book at the beginning of the season (usually June).

 The mountain huts vary between being private (more AirBnb style) and open to host from 10-30 people sometimes.
 In those, you can usually book a dorm room or choose to stay in a private room.
 They are super cozy, and you usually get the most incredible views from them.
 They will offer you full board or half board, which just means they will supply you with dinner, breakfast, and a packed lunch, or just dinner and breakfast.
 If you have meal requests, like being vegan or gluten-free, they will often accommodate your requests.
 But you do need to tell them well in advance!
 Some places will have these as staple menu items, though.